WORK TOGETHER. EMBRACE THE CHALLENGE. ENJOY THE ADVENTURE.

 Q: Does my child need any special clothing or footwear for this event?

 A: We recommend kids wear moisture‐wicking clothing as they will get wet & running shoes for footwear.
 They will be required to wear a helmet and bike gloves throughout the entire competition.
 Please NO JEANS.
+Bring a change of clothes for after the race as they will get wet.

 Q: What special equipment does my child need?

-A: Mandatory equipment: Each child is responsible for bringing a (mountain) bike with knobby tires, a helmet and bike gloves.
+A: Mandatory PERSONAL equipment: Each child is responsible for bringing a (mountain) bike with knobby tires, a helmet and bike gloves.
 Additionally, each child will need to carry the following items with them during the event:

 First Aid Kit: small Ziploc bag with some wet wipes, band-aids, white tape, Neosporin.
-(1PER TEAM)

 10 oz water